facebook/zstd/programs/zstd.1.md

     if multiple files, from different directories, end up having the same name.
     Collision resolution ensures first file with a given name will be present in `dir`, while in combination with `-f`, the last file will be present instead.
+* `--output-dir-mirror[=dir]`:
+    similar to `--output-dir-flat`, the output files are stored underneath target `dir` directory, but this option will preserve input directories structure in output `dir`.

+    If the input directory has "..", the files in this directory will be ignored.
+If the input directory is absolute directory (i.e. "/var/tmp/abc"), it will be stored into the "output-dir/var/tmp/abc".
+    If there is multiple input files or directories, the collision resolution will be same as `--output-dir-flat`.
 * `--format=FORMAT`:
     compress and decompress in other formats.
 If compiled with support, zstd can compress to or decompress from other compression algorithm